How to Shift or Rotate an Array in Python

 Where:

-• array: The input array to be rotated.
+: The input array to be rotated.shift

-• axis: The axis or axes along which elements are rolled.
+: The axis or axes along which elements are rolled.
 If not specified, the array is flattened before rolling.

-The numpy.roll function shifts the elements of an array along the specified axis by a given number of positions.
+function shifts the elements of an array along the specified axis by a given number of positions.
 The circular nature of the shift ensures that elements shifted beyond the array boundary reappear at the opposite end.

-The direction of the shift is determined by the sign of the shift parameter.
+The direction of the shift is determined by the sign of the shift

-Now, let’s delve into a practical example to demonstrate the syntax and functionality of numpy.roll.
+Now, let’s delve into a practical example to demonstrate the syntax and functionality of numpy.roll

 import numpy as np